LAUREL AND HARDY FEATURE PRODUCTIONS LETTERHEAD - TYPEWRITTEN

-RUBBER STAMP - 1111 Franklin St., Santa Monica, CA - TYPEWRITTEN EXCERPT
+NO LETTERHEAD - 1111 Franklin St., Santa Monica, CA - HANDWRITTEN

 Dear Trixie [Wyatt]:-

-Glad you saw the "Water Rats" show on TV. & got a Kick out of seeing us, even tho we didn't do anything — was pleased to be in it.
-Hope we photographed alright without make-up wish I could have seen it, but it was made in a hurry — had to be sent to London the same day.
+Glad you saw the "Water Rats" show on Tv. & got a kick out of seeing us, even tho' we didn't do anything - was pleased to be in it.
+Hope we photographed alright without make-up - wish I could have seen it, but it was made in a hurry - had to be sent to London the same day.
+We appreciate your sweet thoughts of sending a Xmas present Trixie, but please don't dear - there is nothing we really want & don't want you to spend any money on us.
+Do hope you have'nt already sent it.
+We are sending your lip stick & Doll for Xmas & will get it off to you in a couple of weeks.
+Hope you & Dolly enjoyed the Ballet at the Empire!
+Give my love to her - also Jack & Betty when you see them.
+No, I don't like Xmas - always glad when its over - its wonderful for the kids.

 LAUREL AND HARDY FEATURE PRODUCTIONS LETTERHEAD - TYPEWRITTEN